-B. Complaints Brought by Alleged Victims of Discrimination, Harassment, or Bullying 1.
-Filing a Complaint a. a SCHOOL counselor, teacher, assistant principal, principal or Executive Director of the SCHOOL for any claim of discrimination, harassment or bullying, including Title VI complaints;
+B. Complaints Brought by Alleged Victims of Discrimination, Harassment, or Bullying

+1. Filing a Complaint

 Any individual who believes that he or she has been discriminated against, harassed, or bullied in violation of the SCHOOL's Non-Title IX Prohibition Against Discrimination, Harassment, and Bullying Policy is strongly encouraged to file a complaint orally or in writing to the following individuals as applicable: